Dubai

 Dubai Creekside, Al Fahidi and a cultural lunch at SMCCU

 Despite Dubai’s changing landscape, the historic district of Al Shidagha, the traditional Textile Souq along the Bur Dubai side of the creek, the continuing Al Fahidi Historical Neighbourhood (formerly Bastakiya), the Spice Souq and Gold Souq across the creek in the Deira side… all these places have managed to retained their original charm and sanctity.
-Bukhoor or Bakhoor, scented bricks soaked in fragrant oils Today’s post is in celebration of my brother’s birthday.
-A designer by profession, he’s an artist, a creative soul and capable of capturing the eclectic in things that others would find most ordinary and random.
-This is a creative and a foodie day out in my…
+Bukhoor or Bakhoor, scented bricks soaked in fragrant oils … Read More Dubai Creekside, Al Fahidi and a cultural lunch at SMCCU

 Thai Papaya Salad Recipe – Also reminiscing the Floating Market in Global Village

 This is our favourite Som Tam or the Thai Green Papaya Salad … it’s a very easy recipe to stir up.
 I tweaked the recipe a bit from a fridge magnet that I had collected on my Thailand trip.
 Every time we make it at home, the familiar sights and sounds from the trip comes alive.
-Travelling to places – far away or even as close as your neighbour’s house, seem to be a distant memory.
-So does tasting new cuisines at different restaurants or food events.
-Every day, I keep rearranging our collection of fridge magnets that hold so many beautiful memories of our travels – our family vacations…
+Travelling to places – far away or even … Read More Thai Papaya Salad Recipe – Also reminiscing the Floating Market in Global Village

 An epicurean weekend escape in the UAE